Teaching Through Conversation

 In U.S. schools the instructional conversation is rare.
 More often, teaching is through the recitation script, in which the teacher repeatedly assigns and assesses.
 Classrooms and schools are transformed into communities of learners through such dialogic teaching, and when teachers reduce the distance between themselves and their students by constructing lessons from common understanding of each others’ experience and ideas and make teaching a warm, interpersonal and collaborative activity.

-Indicators of Challenging Activities
+Indicators of Instructional Conversation

 - arranges the classroom to accommodate conversation between the teacher and a small group of students on a regular and frequent basis.